How to avoid capital gains tax

 What is capital gains tax?

-A capital gain is something that can occur when you sell an asset — it’s the difference between your adjusted basis (usually the price you purchased it for) and the amount you sell it for.
+A capital gain occurs when you sell an asset.
+It’s the difference between your adjusted basis (generally the purchase price plus certain adjustments) and the amount it sold for.
 Capital gains taxes are the taxes that apply to these investment gains.

 Capital gains taxes are different from other types of taxes we pay, such as income taxes and sales taxes.
-First, they are sometimes (though not always) taxed at different rates from our normal income.
+First, they are sometimes (though not always) taxed at different rates than normal income.
 Additionally, they are specifically triggered when we sell a capital asset for a profit.

 Types of capital gains taxes

 There are two types of capital gains taxes: short-term and long-term.
 Short-term capital gains taxes apply to the profits on assets you held for one year or less.
 Short-term capital gains are taxed at your ordinary income tax rate.
-You’ll pay somewhere between 10% and 37% of your short-term capital gains depending on your taxable income.
+The tax rate for short-term capital gains aligns with your ordinary income tax rate, ranging from 10% and 37%, depending on your taxable income.

 Long-term capital gains taxes apply to the profits from assets you held for more than one year.
-Long-term capital gains are taxed at a special rate of either 0%, 15%, or 20%, depending on your taxable income.
-Most people pay either 0% or 15%.
-Individuals of every income level can expect to pay less in long-term capital gains taxes than short-term ones.
+Long-term capital gains are taxed at a special rate of 0%, 15%, or 20%, depending on your taxable income.
+Many taxpayers pay either 0% or 15%, with the 20% rate applying to higher-income earners.1 Individuals of every income level can expect to pay less in long-term capital gains taxes than short-term ones.

 Types of assets subject to capital gains tax

-Capital gains taxes apply to anything that’s considered a capital asset.
-These may include securities such as stocks, bonds, mutual funds, etc. These taxes also apply to physical assets, including your home, valuable collectibles, jewelry, personal use items, and more.
+Capital gains taxes apply to any asset classified as a capital asset.
+These may include securities such as stocks, bonds, and mutual funds.
+These taxes also apply to physical assets, including your home, valuable collectibles, jewelry, personal use items, and more.

 Most assets are subject to the normal short-term and long-term capital gains tax rates, but there are some exceptions.
 Here are a few examples:

 A capital gain is computed by subtracting the adjusted basis of an asset from the selling price.
-So, if you bought a stock for $1,000 and sold it for $2,000, you would generally realize a capital gain of $1,000.
-You will owe tax on this $1,000 capital gain during the tax year when you sell the asset.*
+For example, if you purchased a stock for $1,000 and sold it for $2,000, you would realize a $1,000 capital gain.
+You will owe tax on this $1,000 capital gain during the tax year when you sell the asset.

 Put simply: Capital Gain = Selling Price – Purchase Price

-Note that tax is only owed on capital gains when they are realized or sold.
-If you hold onto this stock instead of selling it, you have what’s termed an unrealized capital gain.
+Note that tax is only owed on capital gains when they are realized, or sold.
+If you hold onto this stock instead of selling it, you have what’s known as an unrealized capital gain.
 No tax would be due on the gain until you sold the asset.

 The rate of tax that’s due on capital gains depends on how long you have held the asset.
 If you hold a stock for one year or longer, your gain will be taxed at the long-term capital gains tax rate.
 But if you hold a stock for less than one year before selling it, your gain will typically be taxed at your ordinary income tax rate.